-An exciting new opportunity to develop your engineering skills for the rail industry, which offers unique and exciting careers for engineering graduates.
+This course provides an exciting new opportunity to develop your engineering skills for the rail industry, which offers unique and exciting careers within the rail industry for engineering graduates.
 Designed with input from industry, this course aims to promote employability within the rail sector and provide an overview of industry regulations and future strategies.
-This course provides a fantastic opportunity for you to work alongside experts in the industry and gain first-hand experience as well as mentoring and training.
-This includes the potential for Rail Safety Certification from the Railway Exchange Training Academy.
+This course provides a fantastic opportunity for you to work alongside experts in the industry and gain first-hand experience in a mentored environment.
+The opportunity exists through this course for you to achieve Rail Safety Certification from the Railway Exchange Training Academy.
 You will learn how to apply the skills you developed as an undergraduate to the rail industry and how to evaluate projects with a strong ethical insight.

 You will study rail safety and regulation, accident investigation and standards used within the industry, future rail strategy, ethical considerations in planning, rail infrastructure and management, and traction, rolling stock and dynamics.

 This course starts in September 2017 and January 2018.
 Please note that January starters will have a course duration of approximately 15 months.